 Unit % When?
-Content Component 1: Personal Investigation 60% September to December (Year 1) Drawing Project: You will explore accurate, expressive and inventive ways of recording your experiences and observations through drawing.
-Over the first term you will have teacher led lessons developing confident drawing skills, leading into an independent project over term two taking ideas and themes from this drawing project into final outcomes.
+Content Component 1: Personal Investigation 60% September to December (Year 1) Natural Form Project: You will be exploring the elements of art while exploring different media and processes, using natural forms as the starting point to the images.
+Line, tone, shape, form, texture, colour, space and composition.
+This will then lead into a more independent exploration during the second term, developing stronger skills with your chosen media and processes.
+Your choice of natural form.
 January (Year 1) to January (Year 2) Personal Investigation: your choice of theme Inspiration Book - finding inspiration from a range of sources - learning how to research, analyse and respond to art, craft and design.
 Responding and experimenting with ideas - developing skills Trip to Art Galleries - recording experiences to inspire your own project.